What is gratitude in yoga and why you should be thankful

-When practicing, it’s important to remember that gratitude in yoga is a critical component of the practice.
-Gratitude isn’t just about saying “thank you” for things in your life—it’s about being thankful for what you have, even if it’s not much.
-This means that when people say “no” to you, or when things don’t go your way, you can be grateful for what you DO have: your health, friends, and family who love you, and the ability to do this practice at all.
+It’s essential to remember that gratitude in yoga is a critical component of the practice.
+Gratitude isn’t just about saying “thank you” for the “ings in your life—it’s about being thankful for what you have, even if it’s not much.
+This means that when people say “no” to you or w” en,” things don’t go your way don’t can be grateful for what you DO have: your health, friends, and family who love you, and the ability to do this practice at all.

 The best way to express gratitude is through action.
-For example, suppose someone says “thank you” to you.
-In that case, it’s excellent yoga practice to return the favor by doing something nice for them—not necessarily because they need it or asked for it (though that’s always awesome), but because YOU want them to know how thankful YOU are for having them in YOUR life!
+For example, suppose someone says “thank you” to you.”
+In that”case, it’s excellent yoit’sractice to return the favor by doing something nice for them—not necessarily because they need it or asked for it (though that’s always what’s because YOU want them to know how thankful YOU are for having them in YOUR life!

 Gratitude in yoga